nchathu2014/note-app-react/README.md

 # Prerequisite
 Node (^5) , webpack and webpack-dev-server

-if you are having trouble with these follow the links to chekouts
+if you are having trouble to run the app install the following modules

 - Node -> https://nodejs.org
 - webpack -> npm install -g webpack